kayac/ecspresso/README.md

 ## Deploy to Fargate

-When deploying to Fargate, there are some mandatory fields for task definitions and service definitions.
+When deploying to Fargate, there are some required fields for task definitions and service definitions.

 For task definitions,

 - requiresCompatibilities (must be "FARGATE")
 - networkMode (must be "awsvpc")
-- cpu (mandatory)
+- cpu (required)
-- memory (mandatory)
+- memory (required)
 - executionRoleArn (optional)

 ```json5